kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-05-send-legacy-events.md

 title: Publish legacy events using Kyma Eventing
 ---

 Kyma Eventing also supports sending and receiving of legacy events.
-In this tutorial we will show how to send legacy events using the Eventing Services.
+In this tutorial we will show how to send legacy events.

 > **NOTE:** It is recommended to use [Cloud Events specification](https://cloudevents.io/) for sending and receiving events in Kyma.